 James, David A. (1937- ) Papers, 1790-2008, (C4126)

 The research material of a hotel management instructor whose work resulted in the publication Historic Hotels of Missouri: Hotels, Inns, and Taverns of 19th Century Missouri.

-Account of the night of the Missouri Pacific mail train robbery, 7 July 1876, when Jesse James forced postmaster Charlie Steinbach and his family in Florence, MO, to feed and lodge his gang, then paid them $90.00 in gold.
+The papers contain an account of the night of the Missouri Pacific mail train robbery, 7 July 1876, when Jesse James forced postmaster Charlie Steinbach and his family in Florence, Missouri, to feed and lodge his gang, then paid them $90.00 in gold.

 Keeton, Henry R., (1812-1890?), Memoir, 1880, (C2684)

 Recounts his religious experiences and association with Methodist churches of Audrain County, and Mexico, MO.
 Describes Civil War split in church.